jiffyclub/scipy-2019-intro-to-python/playing_with_blocks_exercises.md

 Augment your code from Exercise 6 with an `elif` and an `else` to change the color of all blocks in your grid.
-But make the second column red, the third column green, and every other block some other color.
+But make the second column red, the third column green, and every other block gold.

 ## Exercise 8